X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain13buffers.md

 # Improving performance by using VertexBuffers and IndexBuffers

-Your terrain is fully working, Each frame, all vertices and indices are being sent over to our graphics card, which means that every frame we are sending over exactly the same data.
+Your terrain is fully working, Each frame, all vertices, and indices are being sent over to our graphics card, which means that every frame we are sending over exactly the same data.
 Obviously, this should be optimized.

 ## More buffers